Installation Guide¶

 Some useful CMake options you can toggle while configuring:

-builds against NVIDIA CUDA (default ON when CUDA headers are found).-DUSE_ROCM=ON
+-DUSE_CUDA=ON|OFFbuilds against NVIDIA CUDA (default ON when CUDA headers are found).-DUSE_ROCM=ONselects ROCm support when building on AMD GPUs.-DNO_VERSION_LABEL=ONdisables the backend/git suffix intilelang.__version__.

-Install Using Docker (Recommended)
+Install Using Docker¶

 Prerequisites: